www.tdmckinnon.com

 “Are you in for the long haul then?”

-“So taking a ‘World Professional Title’ within two years, and all the money that goes with that doesn’t interest you?”
+“So taking a world professional title within two years, and all the money that goes with that doesn’t interest you?”

 Previously, when questioned about turning pro, the answer had always been clear in my mind.
 I had given it some thought, in actual fact I always considered myself good enough to make it as a professional, but the Army had been my home, and the Paras my family for ten years.
-I was a soldier first, a boxer second.
-However, recent events had shaken my certainty somewhat.
+I was a soldier first, a boxer second, however, recent events had shaken my certainty somewhat.

 “This will make the fourth year running I’ve spoken to you at these titles, and I guess what I’m saying is… this'll be the last time I’ll ask you.
 Next year you will have missed the bus, as far as shooting for a world title is concerned.
 Every man’s time comes and goes; it doesn’t matter what he’s doing, or going to do.
 And with a very physical pursuit, like boxing, the window of opportunity is pretty small.